NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   .. [#] HeatPumpBackupCapacityIncrement is currently only allowed with a 1 minute timestep.
   .. [#] HeatPumpBackupCapacityIncrement allows modeling multi-stage electric heat pump backup with time-based staging.
          If not provided, the heat pump backup is modeled with a single stage.
+  .. [#] GeothermalModelType choices are "simple" and "advanced".
+  .. [#] Use "simple" for simplified single-speed coil model.
+         Use "advanced" for variable-speed coil model, it also supports single-speed geothermal systems.
+Using "advanced" may impact simulation runtime.

 HPXML Emissions Scenarios
 *************************